MichaelCurrin/themeless-jekyll-quickstart/README.md

 ## Plugins

-The following plugins were recommended as part [deploy step](https://jekyllrb.com/docs/step-by-step/10-deployment/) of the Jekyll tutorial tutorial and so are used in this project.
+The following plugins were recommended as part of the [deploy step](https://jekyllrb.com/docs/step-by-step/10-deployment/) of the Jekyll tutorial tutorial and so are used in this project.

 - **jekyll-sitemap** - Creates a sitemap file to help search engines index content.
 - **jekyll-feed** - Creates an RSS feed for your posts